JuniorDark/RustyHearts-API/README.md

 ### Launcher self-update

 In order for the launcher to automatically update itself, you need to use the launcher_info.ini in the `launcher_update` directory of the api.
 This file specifies the version of the launcher.
 After each update of the launcher, you need to change the version in the ini, as well in the launcher executable file.

+### Client download

+In order to create client download, you need to use the `client` directory of the api.
+The tool for creating the client files is available in the repository: https://github.com/JuniorDark/RustyHearts-MIPTool

 ### Client patch